DevOFVictory/bwinf-2021-exercise4/README.md

 # 1. Information

 This project is my elaboration of Task 4 in the Federal Computer Science Competition 2021.
-The idea was to determine from a finite set of different dice which one of them is best suited for a complete game of “Don`t Be Pissed Man.”
+The idea was to determine from a finite set of different dice which one of them is best suited for a complete game of “Don't get angry”.
 For this, I had to implement and simulate the entire game principle with all the rules, such as throwing out.
 # 2. Ideas for solutions (+ Problems)

 ### Each player has their own game plan